Two Australian states on COVID-19 alert after infected woman's interstate travel

 Queensland has issued alerts for parts of Sunshine Coast, a popular tourist spot, and two regional areas.

-NSW authorities said the pair traveled mostly through regional towns over five days last week.
+NSW authorities said the pair travelled mostly through regional towns over five days last week.

 NSW, the country’s most populous state, has not reported any locally acquired cases of COVID-19 in more than a month, while Queensland last reported cases in late March.